Verify the OS, GPU, Docker, and Python are available before installing anything.

 openshell gateway destroy

-To also remove the Ollama model:
+To also stop and remove the vLLM container and image:

 openshell provider create.
 When creating the sandbox, pass the provider name(s) with --provider <name> (e.g. --provider my-github) to inject those credentials into the sandbox securely.openshell sandbox create --from base or --from sdg for other pre-built environments.openshell sandbox ssh-config <sandbox-name> and append the output to ~/.ssh/config to connect VS Code Remote-SSH directly into the sandbox.openshell logs <sandbox-name> --tail or openshell term to continuously monitor agent activity and policy decisions.